Activity Information

 • Assisting with Special Olympics

-• Volunteering to tutor younger children
+• Volunteering to tutor younger children without pay outside of school

 • Volunteering as a camp counselor

-• Serving as a youth member of the School Board, Chamber of Commerce, City Council or Church Council
+• Serving as a youth member of the School Board, Chamber of Commerce, City Council, or Church Council

 • Volunteering for a political campaign